scott-love/recabee-website/content/event/webinar4/index.md

 #  postcode: '94305'
 #  country: United States

-summary: Le quatrième webinaire RECABEE a permis de discuter du réseau européen sur le bien-être animal positif.
+summary: The fourth RECABEE webinar where we discussed the European network on positive animal welfare.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.